THIS DATE IN HISTORY: Jan. 11

 1976: The two-time defending Stanley Cup-champion Philadelphia Flyers become the first NHL team to defeat the Soviet Union's Central Red Army team when they win 4-1 in front of 17,007 fans at the Spectrum.

-The offense bombards goaltender Vladislav Tretiak with 49 shots, getting goals from Reggie Leach, Rick MacLeish, Joe Watson and Larry Goodenough.
+The offense bombards goalie Vladislav Tretiak with 49 shots, getting goals from Reggie Leach, Rick MacLeish, Joe Watson and Larry Goodenough.
 Only Tretiak's heroics keep the score close.

 "If it wasn't for Tretiak," Flyers forward Gary Dornhoefer says, "I think we'd have hit double figures."

 1941: The Toronto Maple Leafs defeat the New York Americans 9-0 at Maple Leaf Gardens in a penalty-free game.
-It's the second straight game involving Toronto that ends without a penalty being called; two nights earlier, the Maple Leafs defeat the New York Rangers 3-2 in overtime in a no-penalty game.
+It's the second straight game involving Toronto that ends without a penalty being called; two nights earlier, the Maple Leafs defeat the New York Rangers 3-2 in overtime in a game played without a penalty being called.

-1948: Montreal Canadiens forward Toe Blake sustains a double fracture of his ankle when he goes into the boards during a 3-1 loss to the Rangers at Madison Square Garden.
+1948: Montreal Canadiens forward Toe Blake fractures his ankle when he crashes into the boards during a 3-1 loss to the Rangers at Madison Square Garden.
 The injury ends the playing career of Blake, the left wing on Montreal's famous "Punch Line."
 Blake returns to the Canadiens as coach in 1955 and steers Montreal to five consecutive Stanley Cup championships.

 1983: Pat Hughes of the Edmonton Oilers becomes the first player to break an NHL record set by Wayne Gretzky.
 Hughes scores two shorthanded goals in a span of 25 seconds during the second period of a 7-5 victory at the St. Louis Blues.
 With teammate Don Jackson in the box for roughing, Hughes picks up a loose puck and beats goaltender Mike Liut at 15:18.
 The Blues pull Liut in favor of Rick Heinz, but Hughes scores again at 15:43.
 Hughes gets his two shorthanded goals two seconds faster than the record set by Gretzky during the 1981-82 season.
 Oilers forward Esa Tikkanen sets the current record of 12 seconds on Nov.
 12, 1988.